graphcore-research/graphcore-research.github.io/_posts/2024-12/2024-12-10-llama-vision.md

 All following the standard transformer pattern.
 The vision transformer (40 layers, hidden size 1280) is quite small compared with the text transformer (40 layers, hidden size 4096).
 In this model, only patches (not tokens) are fed as input to the vision transformer, and only tokens (not patches) are fed as direct input to the text transformer.

-<details markdown="1"><summary>Understanding the vision transformer</summary>
+<details markdown="1" open="true"><summary>Understanding the vision transformer</summary>

 **Differences:** Of the differences listed above, _no causal masking_ and _no grouped query attention_ are because the vision model isn't trained autoregressively, to predict patches in order.
 This means there is no need to mask out "future information" so that the model can't cheat during training.
 It also means the model is not expected to run with a KV cache and sequence length 1 at inference time, reducing the need for grouped query attention to save KV cache bandwidth.

-The remaining differences - _non-gated MLP_ and using _layer norm_ instead of RMS norm aren't obviously necessary, to me, although there may be reasons of which I'm aware favouring these for vision models.
+The remaining differences - _non-gated MLP_ and using _layer norm_ instead of RMS norm aren't obviously necessary to me, although there may be reasons of which I'm not aware favouring these for vision models.

 **Self-attention:** To inspect what the self-attention attention layers are doing, we can visualise the attention weights (each in the range [0, 1]) of layer 16, head 3, for the top-left tile.
 Note that the transparency is log-scaled between `1/(4*40*40)` (opaque) and `1` (transparent).
 Hover over the picture to select different "query patches" and see which "key-value patches" they attend to.